 Another way to be interactive is by using Instagram Stories.
 Much like Snapchat, you can post video and photo statuses that your followers can see, allowing them to send messages if they like them.
 It's spontaneous, unpolished content that lets people know what you are promoting and the personality behind it.
 You can also post links to your website, which looks less clunky on a Story than it does in an individual post or your bio.

 The best way to utilize this feature is by going live.
-Instagram Live permits followers to comment and join the conversation in real time.
+Instagram Live permits followers to comment and join the conversation in real-time.
 Don't use your Live sessions to just sell your services or whatever you're promoting.
-Make it fun and something that people will want to watch from start to finish for the 24 hours that video is available.
+Make it fun and something that people will want to watch from start to finish, for the 24 hours that the video is available.

 People can send in their questions for you, so it's a great way to introduce a product or conduct an interview.
-There are options as well where someone will send a request to be in your live video, creating a split screen live conversation.
+There are also options where someone will send a request to be in your live video, creating a split-screen live conversation.

-Like other industries, the social media realm is ultra-competitive.
+Just like many other sectors, the social media realm is ultra-competitive.
 Studying fellow Instagram users who specialize in things you concentrate on is a good strategy.
 Look at their engagement metrics, see which hashtags they use, when they post, and what they post.

 Examine the type of content they use to attract followers and generate the best interactions.
-It's even helpful to see which posts fall flat when it comes to making impressions.
+It's even helpful to see which posts fall flat when it comes to making an impression.
 These insights will help you optimize your own content to help you stay ahead of your closest rivals.
 You can also benefit by curating your posts and videos in the most cohesive way possible.

-Instagram has grown into a social media stale across the world and if you follow the best social strategies, you can use Instagram as a true promotional hub.
+Instagram has grown into a social media powerhouse across the world and if you follow the best social strategies, you can use Instagram as a true promotional hub.

-To become a successful marketer, you need to be well-rounded on Instagram: take a social media marketing course, learn from the brands leading in your industry and know the right tips to help you promote yourself and achieve a large and loyal number of followers.
+To become a successful social media marketer, you need to be well-rounded on Instagram: take a social media marketing course, learn from the leading brands in your industry, and know the right strategies to promote yourself and achieve a large and loyal following.